tsipkens/atems/README.md

 ## 3. Additional tools package (+tools)

-This package contains a series of functions that help in visualizing or analyzing the aggregates.
+This package contains a series of functions that help in visualizing or analyzing the aggregates that transcend multiple methods or functions.
+We discuss a few examples here and refer the reader to individual functions for more information.

-### 3.1 Functions to show images (tools.imshow*)
+#### Functions to show images (tools.imshow*)

 These functions aid in visualizing the resultant images.
 For example,